 The 2006 IZA Prize was awarded by Klaus Zumwinkel, CEO of Deutsche Post World Net and President of IZA, and IZA Director Klaus F. Zimmermann on November 8, 2006, during a festive ceremony in Berlin.
 Deutsche Post World Net has sponsored IZA since the foundation of the institute in 1998.
-The IZA Prize was established in 2002 and carries a cash award of 50,000 euros.
-It is considered the most esteemed science award in labor economics worldwide.
+The IZA Prize was established in 2002 and is considered the most esteemed science award in labor economics worldwide.

 2005: Dale Mortensen (Northwestern University) and Christopher Pissarides (London School of Economics)